-R. Personal home contact information for employees may be used by the school district and shared with another government entity in the event of an emergency or other disruption to ensure continuity of operation for the school district or government entity.
+R. Personal home contact information for employees may be used by the school district to ensure that an employee can be reached in the event of an emergency or other disruption affecting continuity of school district operations and may be shared with another government entity in the event of an emergency or other disruption to ensure continuity of operation for the school district or government entity.

 S. The personal telephone number, home address, and electronic mail address of a current or former employee of a contractor or subcontractor maintained as a result of a contractual relationship between the school district and a contractor or subcontractor entered on or after August 1, 2012, are private data.
 These data must be shared with another government entity to perform a function authorized by law.
 The data also must be disclosed to a government entity or any person for prevailing wage purposes.

-T. When a teacher is discharged immediately because the teacher’s license has been revoked due to a conviction for child abuse or sexual abuse or when the Commissioner of the Minnesota Department of Education (MDE) makes a final determination of child maltreatment involving a teacher, the school principal or other person having administrative control of the school must include in the teacher’s employment record the information contained in the record of the disciplinary action or the final maltreatment determination, consistent with the definition of public data under Minn.
-Stat. § 13.41, Subd.
-5, and must provide the Minnesota Professional Educator Licensing and Standards Board and the licensing division at MDE with the necessary and relevant information to enable the Minnesota Professional Educator Licensing and Standards Board and MDE’s licensing division to fulfill their statutory and administrative duties related to issuing, renewing, suspending, or revoking a teacher’s license.
-In addition to the background check required under Minn.
-Stat. § 123B.03, a school board or other school hiring authority must contact the Minnesota Professional Educator Licensing and Standards Board and MDE to determine whether the teacher’s license has been suspended or revoked, consistent with the discharge and final maltreatment determinations.
+T. When a continuing contract teacher is discharged immediately because the teacher’s license has been revoked due to a conviction for child abuse or sexual offenses involving a child as set forth in Minnesota Statutes section 122A.40, subdivision 13(b), or when the Commissioner of the MDE makes a final determination of child maltreatment involving a teacher under Minnesota Statutes section 260E.21, subdivision 4, or 260E.35, the school principal or other person having administrative control of the school must include in the teacher’s employment record the information contained in the record of the disciplinary action or the final maltreatment determination, consistent with the definition of public data under Minnesota Statutes section 13.41, subdivision.
+5, and must provide PELSB and the licensing division at MDE with the necessary and relevant information to enable PELSB and MDE’s licensing division to fulfill their statutory and administrative duties related to issuing, renewing, suspending, or revoking a teacher’s license.
+In addition to the background check required under Minnesota Statutes section 123B.03, a school board or other school hiring authority must contact PELSB and MDE to determine whether the teacher’s license has been suspended or revoked, consistent with the discharge and final maltreatment determinations.
 Unless restricted by federal or state data practices law or by the terms of a collective bargaining agreement, the responsible authority for a school district must disseminate to another school district private personnel data on a current or former teacher (employee or contractor) of the district, including the results of background investigations, if the requesting school district seeks the information because the subject of the data has applied for employment with the requesting school district.

 VI.
 MULTIPLE CLASSIFICATIONS

-If data on individuals are classified as both private and confidential by Minn.
-Stat.
-Ch.
-13, or any other state or federal law, the data are private.
+If data on individuals are classified as both private and confidential by Minnesota Statutes chapter 13, or any other state or federal law, the data are private.

 VII.
 CHANGE IN CLASSIFICATIONS

-The school district shall change the classification of data in its possession if it is required to do so to comply with other judicial or administrative rules pertaining to the conduct of legal actions or with a specific statute applicable to the data in the possession of the disseminating or receiving agency.
+The school district shall change the classification of data in its possession if it is required to do so to comply with either judicial or administrative rules pertaining to the conduct of legal actions or with a specific statute applicable to the data in the possession of the disseminating or receiving agency.

 VIII.
 RESPONSIBLE AUTHORITY

 The school district has designated [name and title, telephone] as the authority responsible for personnel data.

-If you have any questions, contact [him/her].
+The responsible authority, or a school district employee if so designated, shall serve as the school district’s data practices compliance official and, as such, shall be the employee to whom persons may direct questions or concerns regarding problems in obtaining access to data or other data practices problems.

 IX.
 EMPLOYEE AUTHORIZATION/RELEASE FORM